ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
+You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
+You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE8A).

 The first two exams will each be worth 8% of your final grade.
 The final exam will be worth 24% of your final grade.
 The final exam will have a specific